 THE LARGEST WINE COMPETITION IN THE WORLD

-The San Francisco Chronicle Wine Competition received 6,417 entries from more than 28 states.
+The San Francisco Chronicle Wine Competition received over 7,000 entries from more than 36 states.
 Recognized as the largest competition of American wines in the world, it narrowed thousands of wines down to an exclusive few.
-Fifty-nine professional wine judges from across the country, selected from a myriad of fields including trade, education, media, retail and hospitality, traveled to the Cloverdale Citrus Fairgrounds in Sonoma County during January 5th through January 9th to judge the wines.
+In the second week of January, 67 skilled judges from a variety of fields including trade, education, media, retail and hospitality traveled to the Cloverdale Citrus Fairgrounds in Sonoma County to determine the best wines in the USA.

 127 Lakeview Drive